palkan/active_delivery/README.md

 ## Custom "lines"

-_Line_ class describes the way you want to _transfer_ your deliveries.
+The _Line_ class describes the way you want to _transfer_ your deliveries.

-Out-of-the box we provide only Action Mailer _line_.
+We only provide only Action Mailer _line_ out-of-the-box.

-Line connects _delivery_ to the _sender_ class responsible for sending notifications.
+A line connects _delivery_ to the _sender_ class responsible for sending notifications.

 If you want to use parameterized deliveries, your _sender_ class must respond to `.with(params)` method.